In-Person Program

 Participants will leave with a clearer understanding of how lawmaking truly works in our democracy, how to integrate a culture of civic participation into their daily lives, gain insights into the current challenges of civic engagement, and the technology gaps that are most needed today for a thriving democracy.

-Ellina Yin, Founder & CEO, Only in San José
+Ellina Yin, Founder & CEO, Only in San José;

 12:00 pm–1:00 pm

-Networking Lunch
+Lunch

 1:00 pm–1:55 pm

-Fireside Chat: Voting and Democracy
+Fireside Chat: PIT & Democracy

 Speakers: